romdalf/dwgc2021/README.md

 - storage-for-acceptance
 - storage-for-production

 That's it!
-Well, one more thing, then we will done selling the dreams ;) When deploying a stateful application, a specific deployment type called ["StatefulSet"](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/) has to be used so that Kubernetes is getting the head's up about the fact that:
+Well, one more thing, then we will done selling the dreams ;)
+In 99% of cases, when deploying a stateful application, a specific deployment type called ["StatefulSet"](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/) has to be used to "ask" the Kubernetes orchestrator to:
-- Be gentle, it's not a stateless application
+- be gentle!
+It's not a stateless application.
-- Order!
+- respect the order!
 With stateful application, order is required for deployment, scaling and updating